Making a Budget for Moving Supplies

 For those of you on a very tight budget, check out the “Take a Box, Leave a Box” at your local U-Haul center where customers can drop off their used boxes for other customers to take.

 Hopefully, you’ve taken some time to de-clutter your home.
 If not, moving is the perfect time to do it.
 Why move stuff you don’t need?
-Check out this post on “Clearing Out the Clutter” or this one about “Where to Sell, Trash and Donate Old Items” for tips on where to get rid of your unwanted goods.
+Check out this post on “Clearing Out the Clutter” for tips on where to get rid of your unwanted goods.

 How many times have you moved?
 Did you use a list like this or just wing it?
 Share your thoughts the comments section below.
 We’d love to hear from you!